De la Vaulx Medal

 The De la Vaulx Medal is an aviation award presented by the Fédération Aéronautique Internationale (FAI), the international aviation standard setting and record-keeping body.
 The award was established in 1933 in memory of the Comte de La Vaulx, who was a founder and president of the FAI.

+It was founded on 14 October 1905, and is headquartered in Lausanne, Switzerland.

+Fédération Aéronautique Internationale (FAI), the international aviation standard setting and record-keeping body.
+The award was established in 1933 in memory of the Comte de La Vaulx, who was a cofounder and president of the FAI.

 The De la Vaulx Medal is awarded to holders of recognized absolute world aviation records set during the year before.

 Recipients

 The following is an incomplete list of recipients of the De la Vaulx Medal: